Niederahr

 Niederahr is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Montabaur and Hachenburg.
 Through the community flows the Ahrbach.
 The community belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 959, Niederahr had its first documentary mention.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

+The local bus lines 477 and 959 connect Niederahr to the public transport.

+The village is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the fare zone number 422.

 Right through the community runs Bundesstraße 255, linking Montabaur and Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 5 km away.

-There was a station of the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) in Niederahr, but nowadays this line is only in service for fright traffic.
+There was a station of the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) in Niederahr, nowadays the section of this line between Montabaur and Wallmerod is only in service for fright traffic, from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ), in 2005, 2006, 2007 and 2010, IWQ has organized special train rides on the Montabaur - Wallmerod section as well.

+The bus lines 477 and 959 run through Niederahr.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.